JTeruneh/Roguelike/README.md

-# The Tomb of the Sword
+# The TOMB of the SWORD

 Survive your exploration of the decrepit crypt, so that you might discover what lies in its dark nadir . . .